tigerkelly/memdbc/README.md

 # memdbc
 In memory database in C

 This library uses both a Trie tree and a sorted link list to store data.
-The data is stored in the Trie tree and the keys are stored in a sroted linked list.
+The data is stored in the Trie tree and the keys are stored in a sorted linked list.

 The database size is limited on the amount of free memory in system.

-Thier are two example programs, example.c is a simple string data and example2.c is a C structure data.
+Thier are two example programs, example1.c is a simple string data and example2.c is a C structure data.

 The data you can store in the database can be anything, structures, strings or integers.